geotools/geotools/docs/user/tutorial/datastore/optimisation.rst

 The GeoTools Hints system can be used to configure a DataStore for use by an application.
 This is often done to speed things up by providing the Factories that the DataStore will use during the course of its operation.

-As an example a ``CurvedGeoemtryFactory`` with a specific tolerance can be passed in to aid in parsing WKT containing arcs:
+As an example a ``CurvedGeometryFactory`` with a specific tolerance can be passed in to aid in parsing WKT containing arcs:

 .. code-block:: java